JungleGim/PyDash_OS/README.md

 	- Many options to combat this both in hardware and software were examined; strategies like on-board batteries and supercapacitors were considered.
 	- however, the most simple and repeatable implementation to combat any corruption concerns was simply to make the OS and anything installed on the CM4 "read only".
 This poses some additional challenges but ensures that any un-planned power-off events will not corrupt the program or the OS.
 - lightweight
-	- While the CM4 comes in very configurations, some of which are very capable, this is still an rPi.
+	- While the CM4 comes in various configurations, some of which are highly capable, this is still an rPi.
 Ensuring that the overall OS and supporting packages are only installed if needed promotes a lightweight installation.
 	- Additionally, this ensures that less total power and overhead computations are used (for potentially un-necessary apps) so that the overall available resources are maximized and heat generated is minimized.

 ## Kernel Config Options